War on terror: Casualties

-There is no widely agreed on figure for the number of people that have been killed so far in the war on terror as the Bush Administration has defined it to include the war in Afghanistan, the war in Iraq, and operations elsewhere.
+There is no widely agreed-upon figure for the number of people who have been killed so far in the war on terror, as the Bush Administration has defined it to include the war in Afghanistan, the war in Iraq, and operations elsewhere.
 According to Joshua Goldstein, an international relations professor at the American University, the global war on terror has seen fewer war deaths than any other decade in the past century.

 A 2015 report by the International Physicians for the Prevention of Nuclear War and the Physicians for Social Responsibility and Physicians for Global Survival estimated between 1.3 million to 2 million casualties from the war on terror.
 A report from September 2021 by Brown University's Watson Institute for International and Public Affairs "Costs of War" project puts the total number of casualties of the war on terror in Iraq, Afghanistan and Pakistan at between 518,000 and 549,000.
 This number increases to between 897,000 and 929,000 when the wars in Syria, Yemen, and other countries are included.
-The report estimated that many more may have died from indirect effects of war such as water loss and disease.
+The report estimated that many more may have died from indirect effects of war, such as water loss and disease.
 They also estimated that over 38 million people have been displaced by the post-9/11 wars participated in by the United States in Afghanistan, Pakistan, Iraq, Libya, Syria, Yemen, Somalia, and the Philippines; 26.7 million people have returned home following displacement.
-The conflict has caused the largest number of forced displacements by any single war since 1900, with the exception of World War II.
+The conflict has caused the largest number of forced displacements by any single war since 1900, except World War II.